 Lesson 1 About 85% of my identity is based on getting sufficient sleep.
 After several days of less than four hours of sleep (none of them consecutive) the talkative, thoughtful person who cracks jokes to deal with stress becomes a simmering pot of boiling rage which spills over at the slightest thing.
 A pacifier I cleaned minutes before pops out and falls straight to the floor and suddenly I am using every curse I know on gravity, Newton and any living relatives.
 Jekyll never made a potion.
 He just didn’t sleep for a few weeks.

 Lesson 2 The Moby Wrap, a popular baby carrying device in the US, needs to come with a warning.
 Caution: Moby Wrap should only be used in air-conditioned environments in non-tropical countries.
 After 15 minutes with her in the wrap, I was on the verge of heat stroke.
 I managed to sweat off a few pounds and successfully taught my daughter blankets are torture devices.

 Lesson 3 Like just about everything in Brazil, baby stuff is super expensive here. $50 is too much to spend on preemie clothes or any baby clothes.
-Call my cheap but I don’t want to spend more than $20 on an outfit she will either spit up on, poop on or outgrow after only three wearings.
+Call me cheap but I don’t want to spend more than $20 on an outfit she will either spit up on, poop on or outgrow after only three wearings.

 Lesson 4 Every person who does not have a baby thinks every time a baby cries it’s due to hunger.
 They will tell you this.
-They will tell you this repeatedly for an hour and a half and when the baby is inevitably hungry again these people will say “See.
+“Your baby is hungry.”
+They will tell you this repeatedly for an hour and a half and when the baby is inevitably hungry again these people will say, “See.
 I knew she was hungry.”